LeonardoFer/Discord-Music-Bot-CSharp/README.md

   4. Comando para excluir mensagens de 0 até 50.
   5. Comandos: !ping para pingar o bot, !deletar_mensagens 50 para deletar mensagens, !tocar song_name para reproduzir uma música, !proxima para pular uma música, !volume 0-100 para alterar o volume, !pause, !play para retomar, !entrar channel_name para fazê-lo entrar em uma sala de voz, !sair para sair da sala de voz atual, !lista para listar todas as músicas na playlist, !tocando para ver a música que está tocando.

   To use it first you have to open Lavalink and then the Bot app.
 Use the command !entrar channel_name and then !tocar song_name.
 You need to be in a voice channel!
+You have to add "Server Admin" or "Moderador" roles into your server to give commands to the Bot!
+Soon I will implement a way to use configurable roles in the config.json file.
   Music bot for Discord using [Lavalink](https://github.com/Frederikam/Lavalink), the [YouTube API](https://developers.google.com/youtube/v3), [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) and [C#](https://dotnet.microsoft.com).
  Features:
   1. I've implemented a custom search feature to look for videos on YouTube using the official API so I can get only videos tagged as MusicVideo(the Lavalink search doesn't really work for automated search).